 This realization came somewhat late in life: Davidson was in his late 30s, married and a father, when he chanced into an invitation for a “volcano tour” led by one of Mexico’s most legendary climbers.
 A self-proclaimed flatlander from Annapolis, Maryland, the closest Davidson had come to mountain climbing was hiking and camping trips as a Boy Scout.
-But the opportunity offered physical and mental challenges as well as the chance to climb with a world-class climber: “Why would I ever turn that down?”
+But the opportunity offered physical and mental challenges in addition to the chance to climb with a world-class climber: “Why would I ever turn that down?”

 Doing It For the Kids

-It’s an idea Davidson had once before, while serving on the Board of Big Brothers/Big Sisters, an organization dedicated to empowering disadvantaged youth.
+It’s an idea Davidson had once before, while serving on the Board of Big Brothers/Big Sisters, an organization working to empower disadvantaged youth.
 Over the course of five years, Davidson developed four Climbs for Kids’ Sake, inviting other people to climb with him provided they raised money for the charity.
 The idea generated enough interest that Davidson had to turn would-be climbers away.